input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 **May be relevant**

 - **ID-01.
-Unvalidated Datum on Creation and Update:** UTxO datum is not checked on creation and update transactions.
+Unvalidated Datum on Creation and Update**: UTxO datum is not checked on creation and update transactions.
 May require understanding if all datum fields actually need validation.<br><ins>Detectable pattern</ins>: outputs to script addresses without datum validation or with only partial datum validation [PARTIAL-UNVALIDATED-DATUM]

 ## Private Audit #04

-**Auditor**: [No description provided]

-**Description**: [No summary provided]

 ### Findings

 **May be relevant**

 - **ID-01.
-Sub-optimal cost for transactions:** Validator repeatedly searches input list for own script hash when processing multiple items.
+Sub-optimal cost for transactions**: Validator repeatedly searches input list for own script hash when processing multiple items.
   <ins>Detectable pattern</ins>: loop-invariant own-script-hash lookup repeated multiple times instead of caching result

 ## Private Audit #05